 - The Authority is funded by a levy against each of the 3 authorities which is agreed annually.

 - The Authority Chair is Councillor Chambers, of Hull City Council.

 - The Clerk to the Authority is the Town Clerk at Hull City Council.

 - The Chief Port Health Inspector, Laurence Dettman, is Chief Officer and manager of the Authority.

 This map shows the Authority's area, which on the north bank of the River Humber, extends from just east of Paull and includes Saltend jetties, Hull Docks, and the River Hull.
 We include the Port of Howden and Goole Docks on the River Ouse, together with the River Trent wharves within our area.
 The south Humber ports of Barrow Haven, New Holland, North and South Killingholme (Humber Sea Terminal & gas and oil terminals) and The Humber International Terminal at Immingham also form a large part of our area.

 The Ouse and Trent extremities are those areas within the boundary of North Lincolnshire Council and East Riding of Yorkshire Council.

 Our Head Office is situated at 257 Hessle Road in Kingston-upon-Hull

-The Authority is managed by Mr Laurence Dettman, MCIEH, the Chief Port Health Inspector with 7 specialist Port Health Inspectors (Environmental Health Officers), 10 Technical Support Officers and 2 Administrative Assistants.
-Official Veterinarians are also contracted to the Authority.
+The Authority is managed by Mr Laurence Dettman, MCIEH, the Chief Port Health Inspector, with 7 specialist Port Health Inspectors (Environmental Health Officers) and 2 Administrative Assistants.
 We also have a number of additional part-time appointments, Port Medical Officers (Doctors on-call) from UK Health Security Agency (UKHSA), Port Analyst, Food Examiner (Microbiological), Clerk to the Authority, Legal Services, HR etc.

 The Humber Ports complex is the largest (by tonnage) in the UK and have the fourth largest share of world tonnage in Northern Europe.
 Our ports on the north and south banks of the Humber are at the forefront of major developments in off-shore wind turbine technology.